ajaybnl/Arduino-Time-Based-Relay-On-Off/README.md

 # Arduino-Time-Based-Relay-On-Off
-The code checks current time and tells if the time is in the ON period (Eg: 1:00PM to 3:30PM)
+The code checks current time and tells if the time is in between the start time and end time (Eg: 1:00PM to 3:30PM)

 If you want to create a Relay that turns on at a specific period, but your power cuts, then you have to use this code which provides timing check even after power cut.